PyO3/pyo3/guide/src/module.md

 # fn main() {}
 ```

-The `#[pymodinit]` procedural macro attribute takes care of exporting the initialization function of your module to Python.
+The `#[pymodule]` procedural macro attribute takes care of exporting the initialization function of your module to Python.
 It takes one argument as the name of your module, which must be the name of the `.so` or `.pyd` file.

 To import the module, either copy the shared library as described in [Get Started](./overview.md) or use a tool, e.g. `pyo3-pack develop` with [pyo3-pack](https://github.com/PyO3/pyo3-pack) or `python setup.py develop` with [setuptools-rust](https://github.com/PyO3/setuptools-rust).